 Center for Interfaith Reconciliation

-The Center for Interfaith Reconciliation is an organization that sponsors and participates in major interfaith gatherings and promotes local initiatives that build understanding and cooperation between people of different faiths.
+The Center for Interfaith Reconciliation sponsors and participates in major interfaith gatherings and promotes local initiatives that build understanding and cooperation between people of different faiths.

 Founded in 2006 by St. Stephen’s Episcopal Church, the Center sponsors and participates in major interfaith gatherings and promotes local initiatives that build understanding and cooperation between people of different faiths.